Slinky Malinki

-Slinky Malinki is a fictitious cat who features in the Hairy Maclary children's stories written by New Zealand author Lynley Dodd.
+Slinky Malinki is a fictional cat who features in the Hairy Maclary children's stories written by New Zealand author Lynley Dodd.
+Other characters who appear in the books include the Poppadum Kittens, a ginger cat named Butterball Brown, a Siamese cat named Pimpernel Pugh, a grey kitten named Greywacke Jones, a grey tabby cat named Mushroom Magee, a tiger cat named Grizzly MacDuff, and a rainbow lorikeet named Stickybeak Syd.

 Slinky Malinki

 Slinky Malinki, first published in 1990, is one of a well-known series of books by New Zealand author Lynley Dodd.

 The book is written for pre-school children, with rhythmic, rhyming text.
 It has become a best-selling bedtime storybook in New Zealand.

-Malinki is based on Dodd's cat, Wooskit, who was with her for 13 years.
+Malinki is based on Dodd's cat, Wooskit, who was with her for 13 years, and her later cat Suu Kyi.
 Slinky Malinki is very silly.
 The Guardian lists Malinki amongst the top ten cats in children's fiction.
 Original artwork of him has been part of a travelling exhibition over a number of years, and he is part of a sculpture of some of Dodd's characters at Tauranga.
+In 2015 Malinki featured alongside other Lynley Dodd characters in an Edinburgh Fringe show for children, Hairy Maclary's Cat Tales by Nonsense Productions.

 Reception

 The book received mixed reviews when first published.
 School Library Journal found that "While there's nothing wrong with this book, there's nothing to recommend it, either", and concluded "It's hard to imagine many preschoolers who would sit through the whole book.
 There's just nothing to it."
 By contrast, a reviewer for Booklist compared Malinki to one of Eliot's cats, highlighted the verse and illustrations, and concluded that "New readers will find the vocabulary varied and occasionally challenging but are sure to enjoy the fun."
 Multiple editions have been published in the UK and US, as well as Australia and New Zealand, most recently in 2015.
 A translation into Russian was published in 2011.

 It has also been reviewed by Magpies magazine.

 It is used in the teaching of language to children.